mivade/IonMD/README.rst

 Some things that are planned (or possible) for the future:

 * Better stability -> less random initial conditions could help this
-* Converting from raw double arrays to either std::vector or possibly `Armadillo <http://arma.sourceforge.net/>`_ (mostly for code readability more than anything else)
 * Python frontend cleanup

 Known Bugs